Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Recommendation

-To facilitate a better development experience, it would be beneficial to implement a method or tool that formats the UPLC output for easier interpretation and review.
+To improve the development experience, it would be beneficial to implement a method or tool that formats the UPLC output and saves it in a folder for easier interpretation and review.